crysalead/chaos-orm/docs/models.md

 }
 ```

 The model definition is pretty straightforward.
-A "blank" schema instance is injected to the `::_schema()` method and can be configured right there to fit the Domain Model.
+A "blank" schema instance is injected to the `::_define()` method and can be configured right there to fit the Domain Model.

 By default the injected schema instance is pre-configured with a source name and a primary key field name through a `Conventions` instance used to extract correct values.
 However in Chaos you can either set your own `Conventions` instance or manually set specific values like the following: